-Reporting Information for the Employees Retirement System of the City of St. Louis SECTION 4:

-Retirement Age for Inactive Vested Participants: For members who terminate employment with 30 or more years of credited service or are eligible for a Rule of 85 pension, immediate commencement of benefits is assumed.
+Retirement Age for Inactive Vested Participants:

+For members who terminate employment with 30 or more years of credited service or are eligible for a Rule of 85 pension, immediate commencement of benefits is assumed.
 All others are assumed to retire at age 62.

 DROP Participants: Participants in the DROP are assumed to remain in the DROP for 5 years.
 The standard retirement rates are assumed.
+Interest for future years is assumed to be credited at 6% for those participants who enter the DROP after January 21, 2003.
 Unknown Data for Participants: Same as those exhibited by Participants with similar known characteristics.
 For inactive vested participants with unknown benefit amounts, \$250 per month is assumed.
 Rehires: A 0.4% load on active accrued liability and normal cost has been added to reflect the cost of rehires.

-Sick Leave: Sick leave may be used to increase either Final Average Compensation, Credited

-Service, or both.
-The valuation assumes:

-100 hours accrued each year

-50% of accrued hours are "banked"

-25% of banked hours are used first to increase Final Average Compensation

-The remainder of available banked hours is used to increase Credited Service

-1960 U.S. census, varies by sex and age Percent Married:

-Female (or male) spouses 3 years younger (or older) than their spouses.
-Age of Spouse:

-Net Investment Return: 8.00% per year, net of expenses

-SECTION 4: Reporting Information for the Employees Retirement System of the City of St. Louis

-12 20.000

-Salary Increases: Age Rate (%)

-20 8.50

-25 7.50

-30 7.00

-35 6.50

-40 5.50

-45 5.50

-50 5.00

-55 & over 4.50

-Increase in Social Security Taxable Wage Base: 4.5% per year

-Cost-of-Living Adjustment: 5% per year for 5 year ears
+Sick Leave: Sick leave may be used to increase either Final Average Compensation, Credited Service, or both.
+The valuation assumes: 100 hours accrued each year • 50% of accrued hours are "banked" • 25% of banked hours are used first to increase Final Average Compensation The remainder of available banked hours is used to increase Credited Service Percent Married: 1960 U.S. census, varies by sex and age Age of Spouse: Females (or males) are three years younger (or older) than their spouses Net Investment Return: 8.00% per year, net of expenses Salary Increases: 3.0% Increase in Social Security Taxable Wage Base: 4.5% per year Cost-of-Living Adjustment: 5% per year for 5 years

-Actuarial Value of Assets: (b) 25% of the clast four year difference between beginning of the year, plus market value and book value for each of the

-Actuarial Cost Method: Projected Unit Cred it Actuarial Cost M ethod

-Changes in Assumptions: There have been no changes in actuaria l assumptions since the last valuation.
+Actuarial Value of Assets: The sum of: (a) The book value of assets at the beginning of the year, plus (b) 25% of the difference between market value and book value for each of the last four years, less (c) The Members' Savings Fund Actuarial Cost Method: Projected Unit Credit Actuarial Cost Method.
+Changes in Assumptions: The following actuarial assumptions were changed: Changes in Assumptions: The following actuarial assumptions were changed: ➤ Salary Scale, previously varied by age.
+Change adopted by Board of Trustees on February 3, 2003.